-Dental implants have changed the way we care for patients with missing teeth.
-In the past, tooth replacement options only restored those parts of teeth visible above the gum line.
-Dental implants replace both this visible portion of the tooth and the underlying root systems of missing teeth for a more natural feeling solution.
+We are now able to treat patients with missing teeth in a variety of ways.
+New Dental Implants allow our team to replace the whole tooth, both the visible part of the tooth and the underlying root system.
 If you’d like to find out more about your tooth replacement options at Dental Arts Of Frisco, contact our team to schedule a tooth replacement consultation today.

 Within a three to six month time frame, a process known as osseointegration will occur.
 This is a word that describes the way the implant post fuses with soft tissue and supportive bone tissue to mimic the lost root structure.
 Once the implant is solidly anchored to the jawbone, we can attach one or more replacement teeth to achieve a full smile restoration.
 Patients missing just a few consecutive teeth will need to consider dental implant supported crowns and bridges.
 These restorations look and feel very similar to their traditional counterparts, but they do not rely on existing tooth structure for support.
 Instead, we can use an abutment, attachment piece, to connect your custom crown or bridge to an implant post.
 Patients missing a single tooth will need one dental implant post to support a crown.
 For three or more consecutive teeth, at least two implants will be needed to support the prosthetic.
 One dental implant is used to anchor each end of the bridge.

 For more advanced tooth loss, we’ll use dental implants, usually between four and six, to support full or partial dentures.
 These implant supported prosthetics look similar to their removable, traditional counterparts.
 A gum colored base is crafted to fill gaps in the smile or fit snuggly against the gums, and this denture base supports the replacement teeth.
 However, attaching these dentures to implant posts rather than clasping to healthy teeth or relying on suction improves the overall stability of the prosthetic.